strongbox/strongbox-examples/hello-strongbox-nuget-mono/README.md

     carlspring@linux-70e2:/home/carlspring/strongbox-examples/hello-strongbox-nuget-mono> mono --runtime=v4.0 nuget.exe config -set DefaultPushSource=http://localhost:48080/storages/nuget-common-storage/nuget-releases -ConfigFile ./.nuget/NuGet.config

+### Get api key to use with your repository

+NuGet protocol assumes that users need to be authenticated with `API Key` to be able to deploy or delete your packages.
+Strongbox provides the REST API to get an API Key for specified user, you can use `curl` for this like follows:

+    $ curl -X GET --user admin:password http://localhost:48080/users/user/admin/generate-security-token
+    eyJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJTdHJvbmdib3giLCJqdGkiOiJCdU85OU8xV2VzQ1NkYWcyT3k0eHh3Iiwic3ViIjoiYWRtaW4iLCJzZWN1cml0eS10b2tlbi1rZXkiOiJhZG1pbi1zZWNyZXQifQ.Yzq5zYlDZVCVSxRmSgclRCHW_KojZw-iFGfkWWnTTEw

 ### Set api key to use with your repository

     $ mono --runtime=v4.0 nuget.exe setApiKey {apiKey} -Source {repositoryUrl} -ConfigFile ./.nuget/NuGet.config